ganglem/findme/README.md

  </p>
 </p>

+Digital festival companion which allows users to live track their own and their friends' stage location, view all festival acts, mark favorite acts, and profile management.

+---

 This project is a modern web application for managing and viewing a festival timetable, built with Next.js, React, and Supabase.
 It allows users to:

 - View all festival acts by day and stage